 Sign Language Translator

-A real-time hand gesture recognition system that translates sign language into text and speech
+Real-time hand gesture recognition that translates sign language into text and speech

 Real-time hand gesture detection and translation interface in action